mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 * Be familiar with the general policies for Church computers (see [38.8.10](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number144-p497#title_number144)).

-* Be familiar with guidelines for obtaining and managing Church computers.

 As needed, stake technology specialists coordinate the work of ward technology specialists.
-They also provide instruction.